Michigan cop charged with murder in Lyoya’s death is fired

 Lyoya, a Black man, was killed at the end of a traffic stop on April 4.
 He ran and physically resisted Schurr after failing to produce a driver’s license.

 Schurr, who is white, claimed Lyoya had control of his Taser when he shot him.
-Defense attorneys said the officer feared for his safety when he shot Lyoya.
+Defense lawyers said the officer feared for his safety.

 The confrontation and shooting were recorded on video.

-Schurr had been on leave while state police investigated the shooting and prosecutor Chris Becker decided whether to pursue charges.
+Schurr, 31, had been on leave while state police investigated the shooting and prosecutor Chris Becker decided whether to pursue charges.

 Schurr’s personnel file showed no complaints of excessive force but much praise for traffic stops and foot chases that led to arrests and the seizure of guns and drugs.